michaelsicklesAppD/customapp-sdk/README.md

 We are working on removing the bower dependency.

-## Install on Your OS
 ## Installing

 1. Clone from repository: `git clone https://github.com/Appdynamics/biqapp-sdk.git`
 1. Change into the directory: `cd biqapp-sdk`
 1. Download the dependencies: `bower install`
 1. Download npm dependencies: `npm install`
-1. Configure the app.
-   Create a config.json file in the root directory with the following :
+1. Create a config.json file in the root directory with the following :

 ```
 {